 Eulachon (also known as Pacific or Columbia River smelt) return annually to the Columbia River to spawn in the mainstem and several of its tributaries downstream of Bonneville Dam.
 The fish typically begin to enter the Columbia River in December.
-Eulachon return to fresh water at age three, four, and five.
+Eulachon return to fresh water as early as age two and as late as age 5 (most returning at ages three and four).
 Peak tributary abundance is usually in February, with variable abundance of adults through April.

-Spawning can occur in the lower Columbia River Basin soon after freshwater entry.
-Eulachon spawn in both the mainstem and some lower river tributaries.
-Eulachon typically spawn annually in the Cowlitz River, with inconsistent runs and spawning events occurring in the Grays, Elochoman, Lewis, Kalama, and Sandy rivers.
+Spawning can occur in the LCR basin soon after freshwater entry.
+Eulachon spawn in the mainstem and some lower river tributaries.
+Eulachon typically spawn annually in the Cowlitz River, with inconsistent runs and spawning events occurring in the Grays, Skamokawa, Elochoman, Lewis, Kalama, and Sandy rivers.
 Eulachon are broadcast spawners, preferring areas with a coarse, sandy bottom.
 Females produce 20,000 to 60,000 eggs and the adults die following spawning.
 The adhesive eggs settle to the bottom and incubate for about 30-40 days, depending on water temperature.
-Young eulachon larvae are about four mm in length and drift with the current to sea.
+Young eulachon larvae are about 4 mm in length and drift with the current to sea.

-Effective May 17 2010, the Southern Distinct Population Segment (DPS) eulachon were federally-listed as threatened under the ESA.
-This genetic group is composed of eulachon spawning in rivers from the Skeena River in British Columbia (inclusive) to the Mad River in Northern California (inclusive).
+Effective May 17 2010, the Southern DPS of eulachon were federally-listed as threatened under the ESA.
+This genetic group is comprised of eulachon spawning in rivers from the Skeena River in British Columbia (inclusive) to the Mad River in Northern California (inclusive).
 Of the numerous streams and rivers in this geographic area, the Columbia River has the largest spawning run.